 WHAT IS HOLISTIC PET CARE?

 Is natural veterinary medicine that different than a conventional approach?
 Many pet products companies have joined the “natural” revolution but is this because they truly feel that’s better for our cats and dogs–or is it simply a marketing ploy?
 And how can pet parents decide what’s best for their cats and dogs, and see through all the hand-waving hype?

 I write about holistic care in both of my CAT FACTS and DOG FACTS book, but never would have done so before researching a much earlier work.
-Some year’s ago I wrote a book for Rodale Press.
-It had been out of print for about 10 years but is again available in print, and for the first time as an Ebook and in audio (see below).
+New Choices in Natural Healing for Dogs & Cats is available in all print & Ebook formats, including hardcover.